 What I love about fountain pens is their compact nature and the smooth writing experience.

-Fountain pens are significantly more sustainable than disposable pens.
-They're meant to be cared for and to last a lifetime, and they don't end up in the landfill.
-When I discovered refillable cartridges, I was sold.
-There's a converter for our Sport fountain pen and one for our metal Liliput pen that allow you to refill your pen from an inkwell.
-You can purchase a glass bottle of blue or black ink to refill your pen time and time again.
-You can also order Kaweco cartridges if you're traveling or won't be near your ink well for awhile.
-They come in a tiny paper box of six - the only waste is a 1.5 inch cartridge that lasts as long as a regular pen.
+Fountain pens are also significantly more sustainable than disposable pens.
+They're meant to be cared for and to last a lifetime, so they don't end up in the landfill.
+Each pen comes with a converter that allows you to refill it from an inkwell.
+We offer a variety of colors so you can refill and repurpose your pen time and time again.
+You can also order disposable cartridges from the company if you're new to the pens or just want the ease of replacement options.
+They’re still way more eco-friendly - they come in a tiny paper box and the only waste is a 1.5 inch cartridge that lasts as long as a regular pen.

 Finding the right paper to pair with your fountain pen